bjbraams/calendars/stats.md

 # Statistics and Data Analysis

-Calendar of meetings in the general field of computational and methodological statistics, data analysis, machine learning theory and related subjects.
+Calendar of meetings in the general field of computational and methodological statistics and data analysis.

 ## Contents